Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Acknowledgement

 \section{Acknowledgement}

-The author would like to express sincere gratitude to his advisor Professor Takeshi Saito for many useful advices and his warm and patient encouragement.
-The author would like to thank Q. Guignard, who suggests that he should generalize the results to the case over a general perfect field.
-This work was supported by the Program for Leading Graduate Schools, MEXT, Japan and by JSPS KAKENHI Grant Number 19J11213.
+The author would like to express sincere gratitude to his advisor Professor Takeshi Saito for many valuable suggestions and for his warm and patient encouragement.
+He is also grateful to Quentin Guignard for suggesting that the results be generalized to the case over a general perfect field.
+The author would like to thank the anonymous referees for their careful reading and helpful comments.
+This work was supported in part by the Program for Leading Graduate Schools, MEXT, Japan, by JSPS KAKENHI Grant Numbers 19J11213 and 25KJ0122, and by RIKEN Special Postdoctoral Researcher Program.